pacopablo/vcheck/source/index.rst

 Structure
 ---------

-The documentation is split into three secions:
+The documentation is split into three sections:

 1. Command usage
 2. Code documentation